PowerShell/PSDscResources/README.md

 # PSDscResources

-PSDscResources is the new home of the in-box resources from PSDesiredStateCongfiguration.
+PSDscResources is the new home of the in-box resources from PSDesiredStateConfiguration.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.